 But don’t rule out the Snowy Mountains in the summer months either.
-The national parks are a great place to explore in the warmer months also.
+National parks are also a great place to explore in the warmer months.

 It’s about a 6-hour drive from Sydney to Jindabyne in the Snowy Mountains along the Federal and Monaro Highways.

 It snows each winter (between June and September) in the Snowy Mountains region of New South Wales.

 Yes.
 Not all the time, but it does snow in the township of Jindabyne sporadically over the winter.
 From time to time, it even snows in Cooma.

 Getting to and from the New South Wales snowfields is fairly simple.
 When making the trip from Sydney, follow the Hume and Federal Highways down to Canberra.
 From the Australian capital, it’s just a matter of following the Monaro Highway to Cooma and Kosciuszko Road to Jindabyne.

 The key thing to keep in mind is that there are not many overtaking opportunities along the Monaro Highway.
 So you will need to be patient and take your time while making the drive down to the Snowy Mountains.

 It can be particularly slow-moving on Friday afternoons and Sunday nights with the weekend rush to and from the snow resorts.
 So give yourself plenty of time, and take it easy.

 When it comes to getting around the snowfields, having a car with 4WD/AWD capabilities (or a 2WD car with snow chains) will give you a few more options.